erphamucsd/league-of-legends-damage/README.md

 #### damagetochampions
 <iframe src="assets/permutated_positions.html" width=800 height=600 frameBorder=0></iframe>
 Figure 3: The distribution of permuted chi-squared values.
+Note that for viewability reasons, the log of the observed test statistic is taken.

 The p-value obtained for this permutation test was 0.00.